zeppaman/install-mongo-db-as-service/README.md

 Open a powershell shell, then navigate to folder and launch script using following command:

     PowerShell.exe -ExecutionPolicy Bypass -File .\InstallAsService.ps1

+Or change powershell execution policy to "Unrestricted" by runnning powershell in elevate permission and type:

+    Set-ExecutionPolicy Unrestricted

+Before follow secondo option, please check any possible security issue.

 ### Authors and Contributors
 This script is bundled by @zeppaman  and inspired from a stack overflow thread.